Football Rushing Yards

 What are Rushing Yards in Football?

-Running backs are usually the players who rush the most and thus have the most rushing yards, but other players such as quarterbacks and wide receivers also have significant rushing yards numbers.
+Running backs are usually the players who rush the most and thus have the most rushing yards per season.
+Other players who carry the ball, such as quarterbacks and wide receivers, also typically have significant rushing yards numbers.

 In the NFL, a good rushing yards number can be considered anything above 100 yards per game, with the best running backs recording around 1,000-2,000 rushing yards per season.
 For example, Jonathan Taylor of the Indianapolis Colt had the highest total rushing yards during the 2021 season with 1,811 yards.

 Average Rushing Yards Per Game

 Average rushing yards per game is a statistic that represents the average amount of yards gained rushing by a team or player throughout the season.
 To calculate the average rushing yards per game, you simply take the total number of yards in the season and divide that by the number of games played by that player or team.
 For example, Derrick Henry played in eight games in the 2021 season and rushed for 937 yards.
 If you take 937 and divide it by 8, you get 117.1, which is his average rushing yards per game.

 Rushing yards are a measurement of how many yards a player or team has gained (or lost) as a result of rushing plays.
 Rushing plays are a type of play in which a player runs with the football to gain yards without passing.
 Rushing yards can be recorded as an individual or team statistic.

 What are average rushing yards for an NFL game?